Privacy Policy

 We may process personal data to comply with legal obligations, respond to lawful requests, establish or defend legal claims, and maintain legally required records.

-• GDPR Article 6 basis: legal obligation or legitimate interests, as applicable
+• Typical basis: legal obligation, legitimate interests, or another applicable legal condition

 6.5 Aggregated or anonymized analytics